FoxyIsCoding/Noty/README.md

 Noty is an Electron based web application for taking notes.
 Currently it is in development.
 Im devoloping this project with my friend as an side project.
-You can download and use it using the .zip in releases.
+You can download and use it using the .zip in releases or use the official web app [here](https://foxyiscoding.github.io/_Noty/).
 Later on this project will have its own installer.

 ## Done: